ewanlockwood/ewanlockwood/README.md

 I tested this project manually.

-All buttons work on each menu.
+ 1. All buttons work on each menu.
-All social links work.
+ 2. All social links work.
-Stripe test credit cards was good.
+ 3. Stripe test credit cards was good.
+ 4. User creation work.
+ 5. Mobile Responsive.

 -----